carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 #### Before the session

--   Please read the [Zoom Instructions](https://docs.google.com/document/d/1_7vxMtcqdn8s-zYOG6THnxZvs4uYmfJUySjNVeVFj98/edit?usp=sharing) and test you Zoom account
+-   Please read the [Zoom Instructions](https://docs.google.com/document/d/1_7vxMtcqdn8s-zYOG6THnxZvs4uYmfJUySjNVeVFj98/edit?usp=sharing) and test your Zoom account

-- Connect with your co-host/CoC facilitator and schedule a meeting with them to test the Zoom and explore the options you both will have available in Zoom
+- If the session has a co-host/CoC facilitator, connect with them and schedule a meeting with them to test the Zoom and explore the options you both will have available in Zoom

 - Connect with the session leads for which you will be hosting the sessions with the session details including the agenda, time in their time zone, zoom link to the call, Etherpad link for the shared notes and [Zoom Instructions](https://docs.google.com/document/d/1_7vxMtcqdn8s-zYOG6THnxZvs4uYmfJUySjNVeVFj98/edit?usp=sharing)